Climb the Legendary Mount Fay — An Icon Above Moraine Lake

 Climb Mt Fay

-For multi-day trips, your guide will meet you at the Yamnuska office in Canmore at 7:00 am on the first day of your trip.
+For multi-day trips, your guide will meet you at the Yamnuska classroom in Canmore (#100-50 Lincoln Park).
 It is possible to make other arrangements and meet in Lake Louise if required (in which case a transportation charge for the guide will apply).

 We access the route along the Moraine Lake Road in Lake Louise.
 A casual walk around Moraine Lake leads to an interesting log crossing and a large bowl that must be ascended before the climbing starts.
 Long sections of moving over lower angle rock position us for two pitches of steep but well-featured climbing.
 The final pitches on the ‘approach’ involve a spectacular steep pitch and an airy traverse towards the Fay Glacier.
 The glacier provides easy access to the chutes leading to the West Ridge of the mountain and the summit.